bitovi/academy/src/react/11-context-hooks.md

 }
 ```

 In this case, it doesn't matter if `Component1` even needs the `Theme` prop; it will always require it simply because `Component2` might require it.
-Many years ago, this was solved using libraries such as [Redux](https://redux.js.org/).
-These libraries would work by wrapping each component in a connector HoC (Higher-order Component) which would automatically pass in any required props.
+Initially, this was solved using libraries such as [Redux](https://redux.js.org/).
+These libraries would work by wrapping each component in a connector Higher-order Component (HoC) which would automatically pass in any required props.
 Today, we solve this problem using React's Context Providers and Consumers.

 ## What is Context?

 One way to think about Contexts is an additional set of props which are passed transparently through React's internals instead of arguments.
 It involves three parts:

 1. **The Context:** Think of the context like a box of things.
-The box needs to be globally available to all who want to use it (Put it or take out).
-The usage of a global avoids using props to pass down information.
+The box needs to be available to all who want to use it.
 2. **The Provider:** The provider puts things into the box.
 Whatever data it handles is only available to its children.
 3. **The Consumer:** The consumer takes things out of the box.
 It can only access the providers which are above it in the component hierarchy.